open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 Number of garbage collections that have occurred since process start.

 Note: Collecting a generation means collecting objects in that generation and all its younger generations.
-However, each dimension for this metrics doesn't include the collection counts for the lower generation. e.g. count for gen1 is `GC.CollectionCount(1) - GC.CollectionCount(0)`.
+However, each dimension for this metric doesn't include the counts for collections triggered by higher generations. e.g. count for gen1 is `GC.CollectionCount(1) - GC.CollectionCount(2)`.

 | Units           | Instrument Type   | Value Type | Attribute Key(s) | Attribute Values |
 |-----------------|-------------------|------------|------------------|------------------|